-]

-A.2.2.3 Decode Signal Constraints for Flexible H.265/HEVC Operation Point
+A.2.2.2 Decode Signal Constraints for Flexible H.265/HEVC Operation Point

 The profile and level constraints of H.265/HEVC Main-10 Profile Main Tier Profile Level 5.1 require careful balance of the permitted frame rates, stereo modes, spatial resolutions, and usage of region wise packing for different resolutions and coverage restrictions.
 If the decoded texture signal is beyond the Profile and Level constraints, then a careful adaptation of the signal is recommended to fulfil the constraints.